 10.)
 Glücksburg Castle

-Glücksburg Castle (*that name Glücksburg just reminds me of “Good Food” for some reason…🤔 ) is perhaps one of the lesser known castles in Germany and a stellar example of Renaissance castles in Europe.
+Glücksburg Castle is perhaps one of the lesser-known but still one of the best castles in Germany to see.
+Plus, it’s a totally gorgeous example of Renaissance castles in Europe.

 11.)
 Mespelbrunn Castle

-Even architecturally this castle stradles two genre – Medieval and Renaissance so it comes as no surprise that Mespelbrunn is one of the more distinct/different castles to visit in Germany.
+Even architecturally this castle straddles two genre, Medieval and Renaissance.
+So, it comes as no surprise that Mespelbrunn is one of the more distinct and best castles in Germany to visit.

 12.)
 Wernigerode Castle